jon-jacky/home/commonplace.md

   demanded.
 I therefore grapple with questions that couple more directly to the questions I have expressed, and hope that their larger implications will emerge spontaneously."

+  *Incomprensible Programs*, p.
+236, pps.
+239-240

+  "Our society's growing reliance on computer systems that were initially intended to 'help' people make analyses and decisions, but which have long since both surpassed the understanding of their users and become indispensable to them, is a very serious development. ... decisions are made with the aid of, and sometimes entirely by, computers whose programs no one anymore knows explicitly or understands.
+Hence no one can know the criteria or the rules on which such decisions are based. ...

+  ... no human at all is responsible for the computer's output.
+The enormous computer systems ... in our culture have, in a very real sense, no authors.
+  Thus they do not admit of any questions of right or wrong, of justice, or of any theory with which one can agree or disagree. ...

 - <https://dl.acm.org/doi/10.1145/365153.365168> -
   Joseph Weizenbaum, ELIZA -- A Computer Program For the Study of Natural